doriglia/doriglia/README.md

-- 👋 Hi, I’m @doriglia
+- 👋🌎 HelloWorld, I’m @doriglia from 🇦🇷
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding, Traveling, Ashtanga Yoga, Bouldering, etc, etc.
-- 🌱 I’m currently learning ...
+- 💻 I have experience on Java, Spring Boot, Docker, Python, Git, Gradle, JSON, HTML, GraphQL.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me: origliadiego.dev@gamil.com
-- 📫 How to reach me ...
+- 🌐 : 🇪🇸 / 🇬🇧

 <!---
 doriglia/doriglia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.